fcodes0/vesc_dronecan/README.md

 # VESC Dronecan

 ## Description
-Communicate with VESC via Pydronecan
+Communicate and control VESC with pydronecan